SashG91/Rapid-Typing/README.md

 ## User Experience (UX)

 ### Project Goals
-* The project is aimed at providing a convenient and simple way for users to imporve their typing efficiency for both beginner to experienced.
+* The project is aimed at providing a convenient and simple way for users to improve their typing efficiency for both beginner to experienced.

-* It is aimed at targetting users who would just like to try a short game or someone who would like to improve their typing speed.
+* It is aimed to target users who would just like to try a short game or someone who would like to improve their typing speed.

 * The site will also be updated on a monthly basis to offer new words.